-G Late Applications
+H Late Applications

-- Applications received after the relevant closing date for applications of may be treated as 'late' applications that is processed after all 'ontime' applications. - For applications for Dunnington Primary School and Wheldrake with Thorganby Primary School in the primary admissions round, applications will be treated as late after 15 January 2020; - For applications for Archbishop of York's CE Junior School in the junior admissions round, applications will be treated as late after 15 January 2020; - For applications for Fulford School in the secondary admissions round, applications will be treated as late from 01 November 2019. - Where possible, 'late' applications and changes of preference and/or circumstances will be treated as 'on-time' applications if: - a) this is accompanied by a satisfactory reason provided at the time of application; and - b) it can be accommodated within the timescales of the coordinated scheme and/or admission authority's processes.
+- 1 Applications received after the relevant closing date for applications of may be treated as 'late' applications - that is processed after all 'on-time' applications. - For applications for Dunnington Church of England Primary School and Wheldrake with Thorganby Church of England Primary School in the primary admissions round, applications will be treated as late after 15 January 2021; - For applications for Archbishop's of York Church of England Junior School in the junior admissions round, applications will be treated as late after 15 January 2021; - For applications for Fulford School in the secondary admissions round, applications will be treated as late from 01 November 2020. - 2 Where possible, 'late' applications and changes of preference and/or circumstances will be treated as 'on-time' applications if: - a) this is accompanied by a satisfactory reason provided at the time of application; and - b) it can be accommodated within the timescales of the coordinated scheme and/or admission authority's processes. - 3 Late applications received after the offer day, but before the start of the school year will be processed using the same arrangements and criteria as 'on-time' applications, although the availability of places will depend on where places are still available as well as the preferences of applicants.

-- Late applications received after the offer day, but before the start of the school year will be processed using the same arrangements and criteria as 'on-time' applications, although the availability of places will depend on where places are still available as well as the preferences of applicants. - Late applications received after the first day of the school year will be considered as 'in-year' applications.
-However, these preferences, if unsuccessful, will be held on a waiting list until the end of the first term in line with 'on-time' applications as set out in Section H of this policy.
+4 Late applications received after the first day of the school year will be considered as 'in-year' applications.
+However, these preferences, if unsuccessful, will be held on a waiting list until the end of the first term in line with 'on-time' applications as set out in Section G of this policy.

-H Waiting List
+Waiting List

-- If a school is oversubscribed, a waiting list will be held from when offers have been made until 31 December 2020.
-After 31 December 2020, if there is still a waiting list, an 'in-year' waiting list is then held until the end of that school year.
+- If a school is oversubscribed, a waiting list will be held from when offers have been made until 31 December 2021.
+After 31 December 2021, if there is still a waiting list, an 'in-year' waiting list is then held until the end of that school year.
 Beyond the first school year, refused preferences do not 'roll over' into future school years.
-Should applicants wish to remain on a waiting list for a future school year, they should submit a new application by 1 June in the relevant year. - A child's position on the list will be determined by the oversubscription criteria set out in Section D of this policy and will reflect their current circumstances where these circumstances have been provided to the admission authority.
+Should applicants wish to remain on a waiting list for a future school year, they should submit a new application by 1 June in the relevant year. - A child's position on the list will be determined by the oversubscription criteria set out in Section C of this policy and will reflect their current circumstances where these circumstances have been provided to the admission authority.
 The list will also contain all other on-time and late preferences that have been refused or are requested.
-Should a place become available while the waiting list is in operation, a place will be made available to the applicant on the top of the waiting list on the day the place became available. - Applications may only be made once for each school year unless there has been a significant and material change in the circumstances of the parent/carer, child or school, which the admission authority agrees requires a new application.

-Being on a waiting list does not affect a parent's/carer's right of appeal against an unsuccessful preference.
+Should a place become available while the waiting list is in operation, a place will be made available to the applicant on the top of the waiting list on the day the place became available. - 3 Applications may only be made once for each school year unless there has been a significant and material change in the circumstances of the parent/carer, child or school, which the admission authority agrees requires a new application. - 4 Being on a waiting list does not affect a parent's/carer's right of appeal against an unsuccessful preference.

-I Timetable
+J Timetable